Normally I am not a screamer.

 But on this day, I screamed.
 And I didn’t stop for a long time.

-So I thought about an article on grief that I had wanted to read and I eventually found it in a pile.
-I am usually an organized person but those months right after Davey died were the most unorganized months of my life.
+I remembered an article on grief that I had wanted to read and I eventually found it in a pile.
+I am usually an organized person but those few several months after Davey died were the most unorganized months of my life.
 Nothing seemed to fit anywhere anymore so everything went into a pile.

 I’m sorry I can’t tell you the title of this article or the author or where I found it.
 This just shows you how well my brain was functioning back then.